ashwinkumarraja/emorecog/README.md

-Emotional Recognition on a custom dataset.
+Emotional Recognition on a CK+ dataset.

 Genetic Algorithm has been used as the local search algorithm for feature subset selection.